-Frozen Ever After is listed in the Tier 1 category of FastPass+ at Epcot.
+Frozen Ever After is eligible for Disney Genie+ if you upgrade.
 The attraction meets to long wait times throughout the majority of the day.

-If you arrive in the Norway Pavilion and decide you want to ride Frozen Ever After without a FastPass, know that the queue set up is really difficult to gauge.
+If you arrive in the Norway Pavilion and decide you want to ride Frozen Ever After without Genie+, know that the queue setup is really difficult to gauge.
 When the line is extremely long, it will loop around in an exterior portion of the queue.
 If the line is completely stopped outside, I suggest returning later to ride it.

 The interior part of the queue winds around and is quite lengthy.
 If the line is fully indoors, but you can’t venture far into the interior portion, you are probably looking at a full hour wait.
 This can vary depending on how many people will experience the attraction using FastPass while you are waiting.

 Frozen Ever After FAQ’s